ILIASSTAJ/alx-low_level_programming/README.md

-in this repository u'll find some useful command to start programming woth c
+in this repository u'll find some useful command to learn pointers and there functionality by doing some excercices